 University of Missouri Chancellor

-At MU, Choi has led efforts to strategically grow MU’s stature as a leading research university.
+At MU, Choi has led efforts to strategically grow MU’s stature as an AAU (Association of American Universities), land-great flagship research university.
 In 2021, he launched MizzouForward, a $1.5 billion, 10-year investment in faculty excellence, student success and modern infrastructure.
-This initiative focuses on investments in three key pillars: NextGen Precision Health; New Frontiers in Science, Engineering and Technologies; and Innovations in Social Science, Humanities and the Arts.

 Choi’s MU leadership team, working closely with faculty, staff and committed stakeholders have set Mizzou on a record-breaking path with:

-- 95% of graduates obtaining successful career outcomes or continuing their education within six months of earning their degree
+• 95.4% of graduates obtaining successful career outcomes or continuing their education within six months of earning their degree.

 Professional and academic background